Metrics on trace spaces: Introduction

 \subsection{Acknowledgements}

 This research was supported by the GA\v{C}R project 20-17488Y and RVO: 67985840.
-I am grateful to Karen Strung and Alessandro Vignati for conversations about dimension drop algebras held during my visit to the Institut de Math\'ematiques de Jussieu-Paris Rive Gauche in November 2021, and to Karmen Grizelj, Andrey Krutov and R\'{e}amonn \'{O} Buachalla for chats about Lie groups.
+I am grateful to Karen Strung and Alessandro Vignati for conversations about dimension drop algebras held during my visit to the Institut de Math\'ematiques de Jussieu-Paris Rive Gauche in November 2021, to Karmen Grizelj, Andrey Krutov and R\'{e}amonn \'{O} Buachalla for chats about Lie groups, and to the anonymous referees whose suggestions have helped improve the present exposition.